 We hold an Open Evening and three Open Mornings each year.
-This year the Open Evening will be held on Tuesday 4 October from 6pm - 8.30pm.
-The dates for the Open Mornings are Thursday 6 October, Tuesday 17 January and Tuesday 2 May from 9.15am - 10.45am and we welcome everyone to come and visit the school to see its facilities and buildings and meet our staff.
+This year the Open Evening will be held on Wednesday 11 October from 6pm - 8.30pm.
+The dates for the Open Mornings are Tuesday 17 October, Wednesday 17 January and Thursday 3 May from 9.15am - 10.45am and we welcome everyone to come and visit the school and see its facilities and buildings and meet our staff.
 On Open mornings the Headteacher, senior staff and prefects lead tours of the school and answer any questions you have about JMHS.

-You are welcome to request to meet with the Headteacher personally; please contact the school and we will be happy to arrange this for you.
+You are also welcome to request to meet with the Headteacher personally; please contact the school and we will be happy to arrange this for you.